East Coast

 Dollywood

-Celebrating its 35th year in 2020, visit the amusement park that Dolly Parton opened celebrating the food, culture and music of the Southern Appalachia.
-Sitting on a 150-acre parcel find Dollywood amusement park, Dollywood’s Splash Country (seasonal waterpark) and Dollywood’s Dreammore Resort and Spa.
+Celebrating its 35th year in 2020, visit the amusement park that Dolly Parton opened to celebrate the food, culture and music of Southern Appalachia.
+Sitting on a 150-acre parcel, find Dollywood amusement park, Dollywood’s Splash Country (seasonal waterpark) and Dollywood’s Dreammore Resort and Spa.
 It’s the biggest attraction outside of the Great Smoky Mountains National Park.

-Find thrill rides, like the Tennessee Tornado, and rides for the littles like Dollywood Express train.
+Find thrill rides, like the Tennessee Tornado, and rides for the littles, like the Dollywood Express train.
 Take in a show, like country, gospel or animal shows, all scheduled throughout the day.

 Dollywood hosts several popular festivals during the year, like Dollywood’s Harvest Festival with Great Pumpkin LumiNights featuring hand-carved pumpkins.
-Also the Smoky Mountains Christmas is a popular event with five-million sparkling lights.
+The Smoky Mountains Christmas is also a popular event with five million sparkling lights.

 Located at 2700 Dollywood Parks Blvd. in Pigeon Forge.
-Admission based on age.
-Open daily from mid-March through New Years.
+Admission is based on age.
+Open daily from mid-March through New Year’s.

 Ober Gatlinburg